Jira Sprints Tutorial

 Optimize your sprints with automation

-Once you have mastered how sprints work, you can optimize your processes using automation.
+Once you understand how sprints work, you can optimize your processes using automation.
 Here are three of the most common automation rules used for sprints in Jira.

 - Send a weekly Slack message with all issues still open in the sprint.
 Go to rule.